TryingtobeingNikhil/CodeLens/README.md

 ## 🎯 The Problem

-You join a large codebase.
-You know there's *some* function that handles JWT token refresh — but `Ctrl+F "token"` returns 847 matches.
-You spend 20 minutes hunting. **That's broken.**
+I join a large codebase.
+I know there's *some* function that handles JWT token refresh — but `Ctrl+F "token"` returns 847 matches.
+I spend 20 minutes hunting. **That's broken.**

 Traditional code search is keyword-based.
 It matches *text*, not *intent*.
 It can't understand that **"find where user sessions expire"** and `def invalidate_jwt_token()` are the same concept.